sudhirupreti/mlx-monitoring/README.md

 This is built on top of Marcin Zablocki's Mellanox Monitoring tool: https://github.com/MarcinZablocki/mlx_monitor/

 pyrsmi works in certain cases (its broken), and might not work for other cases.
-Code has been changed to fall back to amd-smi if pyrsmi does not work, and further to amd-smi monitor.
+Code has been changed to fall back to amd-smi if pyrsmi does not work, and further to amd-smi monitor if amd-smi does not work.
 Ultimately, we want to get stats from pyrsmi (but it might take some time for it be more mature).

 Usage:
 ```bash